-Growth is targeted while person is in Accumulation stage.
+Growth is targeted while a person is in the Accumulation stage.
 Since Post-retirement itself is a distribution stage, so there’s no point having a high growth targeted allocation.
-Portfolio is designed with a target of Income generation.
+The portfolio is designed with a target of Income generation.

-However this is also true that not all retirees look for income generation, some wants to have a growth oriented portfolio too.
+However this is also true that not all retirees look for income generation, some want to have a growth-oriented portfolio too.
 As I said financial planning never works on one size fits all criteria, so before advising on products it looks at the requirement, and structure out the ways the goal can be comfortably achieved.

 - Behavior biases leads reluctance to change –

-Financial planning does not only involve making new investments, but it may also require you to come out of non- suitable investments.
-So, if you have some unwanted insurance policies, or some taxable deposits etc., financial planner may advise to redeem the same and invest as per the plan.
+Financial planning does not only involve making new investments, but it may also require you to come out of non-suitable investments.
+So, if you have some unwanted insurance policies, or some taxable deposits, etc., a financial planner may advise you to redeem the same and invest as per the plan.

-Here the behavior biases come into the scene, and the major being the Sunk Cost fallacy.
-Sunk cost bias is a tendency to continue to invest time, money and energy into something we know is a losing proposition, simply because we have already incurred, or sunk a cost that cannot be recouped.
+Here the behavioral biases come into the scene, and the major being the Sunk Cost fallacy.
+Sunk cost bias is a tendency to continue to invest time, money, and energy into something we know is a losing proposition, simply because we have already incurred, or sunk a cost that cannot be recouped.